AEM7130/class-repo/README.md

 Chib, Siddhartha and Edward Greenberg (1996) “Markov Chain Monte Carlo Simulation Methods in Econometrics,” Econometric Theory, Vol. 12, No. 3, pp. 409–431.

+**Applications**: uncertainty shocks

+Orlik, Anna and Laura Veldkamp (2014) “Understanding uncertainty shocks and the role of the black swan.”

 ### April 8: Regularization and prediction

 **Theory**: lasso, elastic net, unsupervised learning

 Friedman, Jerome, Trevor Hastie, and Robert Tibshirani (2001) The elements of statistical learning, Vol. 1: Springer series in statistics New York.

+**Applications**: LASSO counterfactual,

+Burlig, Fiona, Christopher Knittel, David Rapson, Mar Reguant, and Catherine Wolfram (2017) Machine learning from schools about energy efficiency.
+No. w23908.
+National Bureau of Economic Research.

 ### April 15: Regularization and prediction